lungsi/hbp-cerebellum-models/README.md

 from models import model_manager as mm
 ```

-There models in the `hbp-cerebellum-models` pack is broken down to three **model_scale**: cells, microcircuit and network.
+The models in the `hbp-cerebellum-models` pack are broken down into three **model_scale**: cells, microcircuit and network.

 To see the names of the cellular models use the `model_manager.get_available_models` function
 ```